a92340a/Messages_Streaming_Pipeline/README.md

-# E-commerce Multichannel Messages Streaming Pipeline
+# E-commerce Multichannel Messages Streaming Framework and Pipeline

 ## Overview
 Build a microservices-based Kubernetes infrastructure to support a Kafka streaming pipeline that performs extract, transform, and load (ETL) operations into PostgreSQL using PySpark.